As the offshore software development trend continues to rise, the need for offshore development centre (ODC) naturally follows.

 Skills and Quality

-Alongside the top two IT outsourcing destinations (India and China), Vietnam is a new prominent destination that is drawing the attention of many foreign businesses.
-Vietnam is a great pool of skilful software developers, who are fully up-to-date with all the latest technologies, as well as in-depth software education.
+Alongside the top two IT outsourcing destinations (India and China), Vietnam is a rising destination that is drawing the attention of many foreign businesses.
+Vietnam has a great pool of skillful software developer who have a solid IT background and always stay up-to-date with all the latest technologies.

 How to know which company is good for entering a partnership with?
 Look into their history.
 Ask their clients.
 Reviews and interviews from clients are priceless.
 Through this, you will gain more knowledge of the company and its business activities.

-How to set up an ODC project?
+5. How to set up an ODC?

 - Assort your organisation structure with your new team: It is substantial that each member within the team understands their role and responsibilities well right at the start.

 - Create descriptions for all job vacancies: Pay attention to every aspect of the applicants, from qualifications and education to soft skills.